 - X-Lift: This the second most popular type of converter, after the Z-Lift.
 The lifting mechanism moves them straight up and down which makes them even more stable than the Z-Lift.
 However, they typically don’t come with a keyboard tray that is able to be tilted.
 X-Lifts are generally less expensive than Z-Lifts, but they are both reasonably priced.

 With the exception of the Desktop Risers, all of the converters will have an adjustable height mechanism.
 The various height ranges that at stand up desk converter can achieve is very important for you to consider.
 Some may have a predetermined heights or don't have enough extension for someone who is very tall.

 You will also want to consider the height at which the keyboard tray sits.
 You want to make sure that you can adjust the standing height to one that is ergonomic for viewing the monitor.
 However, you will need the keyboard to be in a usable range as well.

 3. The Size

 Once you find the ideal height range, you will need to consider the size of your work surface.
-This will fall down to your personal preference and the type of work that you do.
-You will just want to make sure that you have enough room for your mouse, your keyboard, and your hands.
+This will come down to your personal preference and the type of work that you do.
+You will just want to make sure that you have enough room for your mouse, keyboard, and hands.

 4. The Stability